Dors-Coding-School/ToDo-App-HTML-CSS-JS/README.md

 In case you need to see the solution, it is at `the_answer.html`.

 ## ✅ Specific Tasks (JavaScript):
+#### 1. Store the components of HTML in JavaScript variables
+         a.
+Create a variable to store the <form> tag
+         b.
+Create a variable to store the <ul> tag
+         c.
+Create a variable to store the <button> tag
+         d.
+Create a variable to store the <input> tag

+#### 2. Set default action for the submit button when you enter on the page

+#### 3. Add an event listener to the input to detect when it's keyup
+         a.
+When there is nothing typed in the input, turns the submit button disabled
+         b.
+When there is something typed in the input, turns the submit button enable

-#### 1. Add an event listener to the form to detect when it's submitted.
+#### 4. Add an event listener to the form to detect when it's submitted.
-#### 2. When the form is submitted, prevent its default behavior (which might refresh the page).
+         a.
+When the form is submitted, prevent its default behavior (which might refresh the page).
-#### 3. Retrieve the task entered by the user from the input field.
+         b.
+Retrieve the task entered by the user from the input field.
-#### 4. Create a new list item (`<li>`) and set its inner text or inner HTML to the task retrieved.
+         c.
+Create a new list item (`<li>`)
-#### 5. Append this list item to the unordered list in the HTML.
+         d.
+Add newtask value in list item using innerHTML function
+         e.
+Create a <button> tag to each individual <li> created
+         f.
+Add message 'Delete' in the button using innerHTML function
+         g.
+Listen When delete button is clicked
+            - Remove the item from list (use removeChild function)
+         h.
+Add the deleteButton to the <li> tag using the appendChild function
+         i.
+Add the <li> tag to <ul> tag using the appendChild function
-#### 6. Clear the input field to allow for the entry of a new task.
+         j.
+Clear the input field to allow for the entry of a new task.
+         k.
+Disable button when there is nothing in newtask

 ## 📘 How to Run Your Website:
 1. Go to the terminal
 2. Run the command `http-server`
    It will generate a link in your terminal.
-Click on that link and you will see your website!
+Click on that link and then `exercise.html` that appears in this link.
+   You will see your website!

 ## 🚀 How to Run Tests:
 After completing the exercise, you can run the provided tests to ensure that your ToDo application is functioning as expected: